lxc/incus/doc/authentication.md

 ### Using a PKI system

-In a {abbr}`PKI (Public key infrastructure)` setup, a system administrator manages a central PKI that issues client certificates for all the LXD clients and server certificates for all the LXD daemons.
+In a {abbr}`PKI (Public key infrastructure)` setup, a system administrator manages a central PKI that issues client certificates for all the Incus clients and server certificates for all the Incus daemons.

 To enable PKI mode, complete the following steps: